1. Why adult ADHD is so often missed

 What if I have ADHD signs but I’m successful?

-Many adults with ADHD achieve at high levels and still have ADHD.
-The achievement often comes through hyperfocus on interests, panic-deadline mode, brilliant masking, and willpower compensation — all of which work until they don't.
+Many ADHD adults achieve at high levels and still have ADHD.
+The achievement often comes through hyperfocus on interests, panic-deadline mode, brilliant masking, and willpower compensation — all of which work until they don’t.
 Many late-diagnosed adults receive their diagnosis only after burnout breaks the compensation strategy.
-Being successful doesn't rule out ADHD; it sometimes hides it.
+Being successful doesn’t rule out ADHD; it sometimes hides it.

 Could it be ADHD or just stress?